 Friends, family members, or other observers are asked for information because people with delirium are usually unable to answer.
 Questions include the following:

 How quickly it progressed

-What drugs (including alcohol and illicit drugs, especially if the person is younger) and dietary supplements does the person use
+What drugs (including alcohol and illicit drugs, especially if the person is younger) and dietary supplements (including medicinal herbs) the person uses

 Whether any drugs have been started or stopped recently

 Information may also come from medical records, the police, emergency medical personnel, or evidence such as pill bottles and certain documents.
 Documents such as a checkbook, recent letters, or notification of unpaid bills or missed appointments can indicate a change in mental function.